thomd/mad-pages/python.md

-    d(own)                                        # move the current frame one level down in the stack trace u(p)                                          # move the current frame one level up in the stack trace a(rgs)                                        # print the argument list of the current function w                                             #:show the context of the current line it is executing l(ist) [first[, last]]                        # list source code for the current file p expression                                  # evaluate and print the expression pp expression                                 # evaluate and pretty-print the expression
+    d(own)                                        # move the current frame one level down in the stack trace u(p)                                          # move the current frame one level up in the stack trace a(rgs)                                        # print the argument list of the current function w                                             # show the context of the current line it is executing l(ist) [first[, last]]                        # list source code for the current file p expression                                  # evaluate and print the expression pp expression                                 # evaluate and pretty-print the expression